Monica-Vu/cs_knowledge/APIs/Best-Practices-REST-API.md

     // code to add new posts
 });

-// a GET method to get comments ofa particular article (child resource) app.get('/posts/:postId/comments', (req, res) => {
+// a GET method to get comments of a particular article (child resource) app.get('/posts/:postId/comments', (req, res) => {
     const { postId } = req.params;
     const comments = [];